thomasgermain/pyintradel/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pyIntradel.svg)

 A python connector for waste collection for province of Liège.
-This connector is using screen scraping to collect following data (for the current year)
+This connector is using screen scraping to collect following data (for the current year), in json:
 - "Green bin" (organic waste) and "black bin" residual waste
   - Total weight
   - Number of collections